-To investigate the effect of glass composition, hence viscosity, on the ability to form nanogratings, a series of five bulk glasses was selected based on literature results and viscosity profile (more information on this later in the paper): BK7, AF32, Borofloat 33, GeO2, and SiO2 (SuprasilCG).
-Each glass sample, taking the form of a plate was irradiated in similar conditions using a femtosecond laser (Satsuma, Amplitude Système, Bordeaux, France) having a central wavelength at 1030 nm and a numerical aperture objective NA = 0.6, at a pulse duration τ_p of 800 fs.
-In cartesian coordinates, z is the laser beam direction, and the laser scanning irradiation is performed in the plane (x,y) perpendicular to it.
+To investigate the effect of glass composition, hence viscosity, on the ability to form nanogratings, a series of five bulk glasses was selected based on literature results and viscosity profile (more information on this later in the paper): BK7, AF32, Borofloat 33, GeO2, and SiO2 (Suprasil).
+Each glass sample, taking the form of a plate, was irradiated in similar conditions using a femtosecond laser (Satsuma, Amplitude Système, Bordeaux, France) having a central wavelength at 1030 nm and a numerical aperture objective NA = 0.6, at a pulse duration τ_p of 800 fs.
+In cartesian coordinates, z is the laser beam direction, and the laser scanning irradiation was performed in the plane (x,y) perpendicular to it.
 This pulse duration was chosen as it corresponds to a large window of nanogratings formation in SiO2, AF32, and Borofloat 33 [26].
+In this work, the investigation of nanogratings existence was probed in a pulse energy (E_p , in μ J) - repetition rate (RR, in kHz) landscape.
+For all the samples excepted the BK7 glass, a constant pulse density was used (103 pulses/ μ m).
+Since the repetition rate is varied in this experiment, the scanning speed was varied accordingly (e.g., 10 μ m/s for a RR = 10 kHz, 100 μ m/s for a RR = 100 kHz, etc.).
+For BK7, a constant writing speed of 1 μ m/s was chosen in order to enable the formation of nanogratings.

-In this work, the investigation of nanogratings existence was probed in a pulse energy $(E_p, in \mu J)$ - repetition rate (RR, in kHz) landscape.
-There exists a variety of possible laser-induced transformations in oxide glasses, such as formation of defects, densification, nanogratings and/or void formation, elemental migration, partial crystallization, and appearance of a stress field [28]-[30].
+There exists a variety of possible laser-induced transformations in oxide glasses, such as formation of defects, densification, nanogratings and/or voids formation, elemental migration, partial crystallization, and appearance of a stress field [28]-[30].
 Therefore, an experimental procedure must be employed to decipher if there is, or not, the presence of nanogratings inside the laser track.
-First, each glass sample is irradiated using two different laser writing configurations: laser writing polarization parallel (along y) and perpendicular (along x) to the scanning direction (along y).
-Consequently, polarized optical microscopy (Olympus BX51) is used to quantify the birefringence response, along with its sensitivity (neutral axis orientation, amplitude) with respect to light polarization orientation, characteristic of nanogratings.
+First, each glass sample was irradiated using two different laser writing configurations: laser writing polarization parallel (along y) and perpendicular (along x) to the scanning direction (along y).
+Consequently, polarized optical microscopy (Olympus BX51) was used to quantify the birefringence response, along with its sensitivity (neutral axis orientation, amplitude) with respect to light polarization orientation, characteristic of nanogratings.
 Additionally, a complementary electron microscopy analysis (FEG-SEM Zeiss Supra 55 VP) was performed on the laser tracks (x,z plane) to ensure the existence of porous nanolayers and nanopores, therefore confirming the polarized optical microscopy results.

-The data taken for all commercial glasses investigated where provided by the glass suppliers (technical datasheets).
-Additionally, the glass viscosities temperature dependence $(\eta(T))$ were fitted using the Vogel-Fulcher-Tammann (VTF) equation.
-The viscosity data for GeO2 where taken from [31], [32] while other parameters where taken from [33], [34].
-It is worth mentioning at this point that most of the viscosity data points, in $\log(\eta, \text{ in Pa} \cdot \text{s})$, are comprised between 3 and 13.
-Therefore beyond these values the confidence interval would be drastically reduced.
+The data taken for all commercial glasses investigated were provided by the glass suppliers (technical datasheets).
+Additionally, the glass viscosities temperature dependence ($\eta(T)$) was fitted using the Vogel-Fulcher-Tammann (VFT) equation.
+The viscosity data for GeO2 were taken from [31], [32] while other parameters were taken from [33], [34].
+Most of the collected viscosity data points, in $\log(\eta, \text{ in Pa·s})$, are comprised between 3 and 13.
+Outside this interval the value of viscosity is less known.